Cross Sectional Elements of Road, Roadway Design

-- Unevenness affect the vehicle operating cost, speed, riding comfort, safety, fuel consumption and wear and tear of tyres.
+- Unevenness affects the vehicle operating cost, speed, riding comfort, safety, fuel consumption and wear and tear of tyres.

-- Bump Integrator is device used to measure unevenness.
+- Bump Integrator is a device used to measure unevenness.

 - LIGHT REFLECTION

-- Black roads has no glare during day, but has poor visibility at night.
+- Black roads have no glare during the day but have poor visibility at night.

-- Concrete roads has better visibility and less glare.
+- Concrete roads have better visibility and less glare.

-- Camber or cant is the cross slope provided to raise middle of the road surface in the transverse direction to drain of rain water from road surface.
+- Camber or cant is the cross slope provided to raise the middle of the road surface in the transverse direction to drain of rainwater from the road surface.

 - Camber is measured in 1 in n or n%

-- Width of the carriage way or the width of the pavement depends on the width of the traffic lane and number of lanes.
-Width of a traffic lane depends on the width of the vehicle and the clearance.
+- The width of the carriageway or the width of the pavement depends on the width of the traffic lane and the number of lanes.
+The width of a traffic lane depends on the width of the vehicle and the clearance.

 - Side clearance improves operating speed and safety.
 The maximum permissible width of a vehicle is 2.44.